axs8265/Python-Project-1---Make-a-web-page/README.txt

 	fresh_tomatoes.open_movies_page

 3. entertainment_center.py – this module imports movie and instantiates objects of Movie and TVShow and passes them in a list to fresh_tomatoes module to create the html page containing information about videos of your pick

+How to Run Movie Trailer:

+  - Make sure you have Pyhon 2.7 installed on your mahcine
+  - Simply double click file entertainment_center.py to generate and open HTML page

+Want to Create your own movie list:

+  -Import movie and fresh_tomatoes to your Python program -Take a look at entertainment_center.py to create your own movies and tv shows and how to use them to generate your very own movie list.